Cortland, New York

 Cortland is a city and the county seat of Cortland County, New York, United States.
 Known as the Crown City, Cortland is in New York's Southern Tier region.
-As of the 2020 census it had a population of 17,556.
+As of 2024, the estimated population of Cortland, New York, is 17,196, reflecting a decline of approximately 1.82% since the 2020 census, which recorded 17,515 residents.

 The city of Cortland, near the county's western border, is surrounded by the town of Cortlandville.